 A number of foreign languages are spoken in Bulgaria.
 Russian is the most commonly spoken foreign language in the country.
 35% of the country’s population claim to possess a workable knowledge of this language.
-English is the second most common foreign language in Bulgaria and is spoken by about 23% of Bulgarians.
-Italian and Spanish (12%) and French (9%) are the other popular foreign languages spoken in the country.
+English is the second most common foreign language in Bulgaria.
+Italian and Spanish and French are the other popular foreign languages spoken in the country.

 Languages Spoken In Bulgaria